pinot-contrib/pinot-docs/users/user-guide-query/multi-stage-query/operator-types/minus.md

 # Minus relational operator

 The minus operator is used to subtract the result of one query from another query.
-This operator is used to find the difference between two sets of rows.
+This operator is used to find the difference between two sets of rows, usually by using the SQL `EXCEPT` operator.

+{% hint style="warning" %}
+Although it is accepted by the parser, the `ALL` modifier is currently ignored.
+Therefore `EXCEPT` and `EXCEPT ALL` are equivalent.
+This issue has been reported in [#13127](https://github.com/apache/pinot/issues/13127)
+{% endhint %}

 ## Implementation details